 - Readings: Leibniz, Discourse on Metaphysics 8-12 + 14-15 - Study questions: - 1.
 What are the most fundamental constituents of the world according to Leibniz?
 What are the characteristics of Leibniz notion of substance?
 What does it mean that substances are self-contained?
 Explain with the example of Alexander The Great - 2.
 How should we understand Leibniz's claim that: "every substance is a complete world and like a mirror of God or of the whole universe, which each one expresses in its own way"? - 3.
-Why does Leibniz think that we should not despise the scholastic notion of substantial form?
-For which domain of knowledge can such a notion be useful?
-Why? - 4.
 If each of us, being an individual substance, is a complete independent world, how come that we appear to be interacting in a common world?